technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

 3. Replace the default message with your own by the message given
     below:

-     +++Hello, I'm here to help you learn how to use Microsoft Copilot Studio.
+     !!Hello, I'm here to help you learn how to use Microsoft Copilot Studio.
 You can ask me all about agents: "What is an agent?"
 "How do I make an agent?"
-"How do agents work?"+++
+"How do agents work?"!!

      ![](./media/image20.png)